-How many of you have had the experience of cuing up a movie on Netflix or other streaming service, and then instead of watching the movie, you have to watch a buffering icon slowly creep across your screen?
+How many of you have had the experience of cuing up a Nexflix movie from your Roku or other streaming media device, and then instead of watching the movie, you have to watch a buffering icon slowly creep across your screen?
 If you’re lucky, the end result will be the high definition version of your movie, but too often network issues result in something less than HD.

 The same thing happens with streaming music too—the audio pauses or stops completely, and the experience of listening to your favorite music channel is ruined.
 It’s enough to make you nostalgic for FM radio.

 The best home theater system is the one you plan with help from the experts.
 Get premium advice for FREE in our expert guide, Planning the Best Home Theater System: Choosing the Best Home Theater Projector, Best Home Theater Speakers, Best Home Theater Receiver, Best Home Theater Screens & More.

 This goes for IP-based home control systems too.
 Without a properly performing network, the system will give you less than what you expect.

 As more of our home entertainment devices rely on network connections and streaming media devices for their content, the more we need to pay attention to the networks that they run on.

 When trying to identify the source of your network problem, it’s a good idea to strip it down to the basics and try a process of elimination.
 “You have to find the broken link in the chain,” says Nick Phillips of Pakedge, a maker of high-performance home network products.
 As much as we want to blame Netflix or Spotify or whatever service you’re using, Phillips said those providers are pretty reliable, so the issue is more often in your house.

 Even our internet service providers are mostly reliable these days, providing you’re getting the bandwidth you need.
 After checking the internet connection (simple tools like Speed Test, on the app or web site, can tell you what your download rate is) you need to start eliminating parts of your chain to find the culprit.